Uniform convergence of conditional distributions for one-dimensional diffusion processes: Preliminaries

 Under our assumptions, the same proof as in \cite[Corollary 6.2]{CCLMMS09} works, we know that the process $Y$ is an ergodic diffusion process on $(0,\infty)$ and admits a unique invariant probability measure

 In fact, we can show that the process $Y$ is strongly ergodic, that is, there exists a constant $\gamma>0$ such that

-\begin{proposition} For the one-dimensional diffusion process $X$ satisfying $(\ref{1.2})$, if $0$ is a regular or exit boundary and $\infty$ is an entrance boundary, then the process $Y$ is strongly ergodic. \end{proposition} \begin{proof} First, note that the process $Y$ is the unique solution to the following SDE
+where $\widetilde{P}_{t}(x,dy)$ is the transition function of the process $Y$. \begin{proposition} For the one-dimensional diffusion process $X$ satisfying $(\ref{1.2})$, if $0$ is a regular or exit boundary and $\infty$ is an entrance boundary, then the process $Y$ is strongly ergodic. \end{proposition} \begin{proof} First, note that the process $Y$ is the unique solution to the following SDE

 Thus, we define $\widetilde{Q}(y)$ analogous to $Q(y)$:

 Let $\widetilde{\mathcal {L}}$ denotes the generator of the semigroup $(\widetilde{P}_{t})_{t\geq0}$ of the process $Y$.
 Then, for any real-valued function $g$ on $(0,\infty)$, we have